 360 Degree Feedback is a familiar tool in the kitbag of many coaches and talent managers.
-Over the past few years, we’ve noticed that many organisations are using 360 Degree Feedback more extensively and creatively than ever before.
+Over the past few years, many organisations are designing bespoke 360 Degree Feedback to meet their talent goals.

 Who are the leading organisations who use 360 Feedback?